- fluticasone propionate

 Fluticasone propionate cream contains the excipient cetostearyl alcohol which may cause local skin reactions (e.g. local dermatitis).

-Fluticasone propionate cream contains the excipient propylene glycol which may cause local skin irritation.
+Fluticasone propionate cream contains 100 mg of the excipient propylene glycol in each gram which may cause local skin irritation.

 Co-administered drugs that can inhibit CYP3A4 (e.g. ritonavir, itraconazole) have been shown to inhibit the metabolism of corticosteroids leading to increased systemic exposure.
 The extent to which this interaction is clinically relevant depends on the dose and route of administration of the corticosteroids and the potency of the CYP3A4 inhibitor.